w3c/wai-intro-atag/content/social-media.md

 Your current customers and potential new customers need social media platforms  that:

-* are accessible to users with disabilities
+* are accessible to social media users with disabilities
 * produce accessible content

 In many situations, accessibility is required by law and is a procurement requirement.